JALK96/electrofit/electrofit/3_readme.md

 This document provides an abstracted overview of the operations performed during the execution process of the `set_up_production` function located in the main package.
 Each step is generalized to avoid explicit file naming.

+  **Functionality Overview**:

+- *Automates the setup and execution of a molecular dynamics simulation workflow using GROMACS.*
+- *Streamlines process from system preparation to simulation execution and analysis.*

 ---

 1. **Initialize Logging and Set Up Scratch Directory**